13 Top-Rated Tourist Attractions in Plymouth

-Plymouth is one of Britain's largest seaports and naval bases and ranks as the most historically important.
+Plymouth, in the county of Devon, is one of Britain's largest seaports and naval bases, and as such, ranks as the most historically important.
 It was just off Plymouth that the British defeated the Spanish Armada, marking the beginning of the country's rise as a world power.
-At the mouth of the River Tamar, the boundary between Devon and Cornwall, Plymouth is now a sizable city that includes Stonehouse and Devonport, all of which boast many fun things to do.
+Situated at the mouth of the River Tamar, the boundary between Devon and Cornwall, Plymouth is now a sizeable city that includes Stonehouse and Devonport, all of which boast many top attractions and fun things to do.

-Bordered by a wide beach, Plymouth lies between hills that reach down to the adjoining bays.
+Bordered by a wide beach, this attractive coastal city is nestled between hills that reach down to the adjoining bays.
 Surrounding woodlands and meadows combine with extensive parks and gardens to give the city an open and attractive look.
 Famous names connected with British maritime history, such as Sir Francis Drake and the Mayflower, are closely associated with this historic port.

 See also: Where to Stay in Plymouth